FINRAOS/CTGrazer/README.md

 |**splunk_debug_sourcetype**|Splunk sourcetype to use when logging debug messages|

 ##### 4. Deployment Package
 * Create a zip file to be uploaded as a AWS Lambda Function.
-You can use Ant builds to achieve this in Jenkins.
-* Upload Zip file as a Lambda Function
+* Use [Automation](https://docs.aws.amazon.com/lambda/latest/dg/automating-deployment.html) process of your choice for deployment.
 * Configure S3 Put Trigger for the Cloudtrail Bucket - Event Trigger
 * Configure CloudWatch Event Rule (Eg: 30 min) - Scheduled Trigger
 * Configure applicable VPC, Security Group, Role Settings
 * Set Memory and Timeout limits (256MB , 5 mins)